jmorris0x0/terraform-provider-k8sconnect/README.md

 * **Comparison table** added to "Why" section for quick salesmanship.
 * **Single-process concurrency safety** is built in.
 The provider serializes resource operations by `(cluster,namespace,kind,name)` to prevent apply-time collisions from multiple resources targeting the same object within a single plan.
 * **Cross-process locking is not supported**.
 Users must avoid running concurrent `terraform apply` operations that target the same cluster and object set.
+* **Connection caching** is implemented at the provider level to reuse Kubernetes clients across resources with identical connection parameters.

 ---